pingcap/docs/tidb-cloud/migration-job.md

 - AWS RDS MySQL 5.7 and 8.0
 - Google Cloud MySQL 5.6, 5.7 and 8.0

+A migration job supports data migration within the same region and cross regions.

-Note that the default MySQL system database will be filtered out during migration, and will not be migrated to TiDB Cloud.
-The default MySQL system database includs the following:
+Note that the default MySQL system database will be filtered out during migration (even when you migrate the entire upstream MySQL instance), and will not be migrated to TiDB Cloud.
+The default MySQL system database includes the following:

 - The `mysql` system database
 - The `information_schema` database